kermitt2/delft/doc/classifiers.md

 # Snippet classification with DeLFT

 We used DeLFT for creating classifiers for various snippet types: citation contexts, software mention contexts, dataset sentences, etc.
-Here are some application examples for this usage.
+Here are some application examples.

 #### Toxic comment classification